 Matthew is a Partner in the Family team.
 He is an employed Barrister specialising in high net worth matrimonial finance disputes (frequently with a trusts or international element), cohabitation, and private law children work.
 Matthew advises individuals, families, trusts and companies.

-He is also an acknowledged expert on appeals and the process of setting aside defective financial orders (for example on the basis of non-disclosure, undue influence, or fraud) having appeared in a number of cases in the High Court and Court of Appeal as a barrister, and having written the appeals chapter of the leading practitioners’ text, Rayden and Jackson on Divorce and Family Matters, 19th edition.
+Matthew is an acknowledged expert on appeals and the process of setting aside defective financial orders (for example on the basis of non-disclosure, undue influence, or fraud) having appeared in a number of cases in the High Court and Court of Appeal as a barrister, and having written the appeals chapter of the leading practitioners’ text, Rayden and Jackson on Divorce and Family Matters, 19th edition.

 My articles and links